adrian-salajan/adrian-salajan.github.io/_drafts/image-editing-with-monads.md

 #### Monad on Images

 Before and even after I implemented Monad on Images it was very unclear for a while how to do anything useful.
 What does it mean to have flatMap on Images ?
 Given a color image, from each color build a new image and somehow return a single image back?
-Well apparently yes, the new image is what f draw on top of it, given the color at each location.
+Well apparently yes, the new image is what the function `f` draws on top of it, given the color at each location.

 {% highlight scala %}
 def flatMap[A, B](fa: Image[A])(f: A => Image[B]): Image[B] = new Image[B] ({